LBartNoah/ClipAMP/README.md

 > Make sure program is running and the text file is selected to show in OBS Studio.

 Random Error After Opening And Trying To Write To File!
-> Ignore this error.
+> -Ignore this error.
 We are currently in the process of fixing it for version 0.0.0.2.
 Just click the "Continue" button and it should go away.
 You should also avoid editing the file while ClipAMP is open and avoid having it opened.
 ClipAMP requires it to be free for writing.
-This error will soon be defaulted to a notice.
+This error will soon be defaulted to a notice.-

+This should of been fixed in update v0.0.0.2.
+Please update ClipAMP in the releases link.